 A few of the latest gaming TVs have one-tap changes for aspect ratio, so if you’d like to game in super-wide 32:9 you can easily adjust your settings to do so.

-If you’re looking for a TV designed for blazing-fast gameplay, look no further than the big three; Sony, Samsung, and LG all have features built in to give you the most immersive gaming possible.
-Depending on what you’re looking for, you can choose from OLED, 8K QLED, 4K Ultra HD.
+If you’re looking for a TV designed for blazing-fast gameplay, look no further than the big three; Sony, Samsung, and LG all have built-in features to give you the most immersive gaming possible.

 Sony gaming TVs